-Development of information technologies and maintenance of a modern infrastructure, information and technological environment has always been among the strategic priorities of First Investment Bank.
-Over the years, it has systematically and purposefully invested in technologies consistent with the latest trends in the field, in order to offer innovative products with added value to customers and provide new multifunctional solutions in banking.
+Developing information technology and maintaining a modern infrastructure, information and technology environment is among First Investment Bank's strategic priorities.
+Over the years, the Bank has systematically and consistently invested in technologies in line with current banking trends, enabling it to offer innovative value-added products to customers and new multifunctional banking solutions.